ImranGreat1/the_complete_javascript_course/04 Advanced Javascript Objects and Functions/01_theory.md

-Everything is an Object in Javascript (Almost Everything) The popular saying of everything is an object in Javascript is not eniterly true because we have two big different type of values, primitives and objects.
+Everything is an Object in Javascript (Almost Everything) The popular saying of everything is an object in Javascript is not entirely true because we have two big different type of values, primitives and objects.

 // Primitives values are: